Radiation induced skin reactions following breast cancer treatment

 When a woman has had radiation treatment for a breast cancer, it is not uncommon for various ‘radiation-induced‘ skin reactions to develop.
 These can cause a certain amount of anxiety as any new sore or bulge, discoloration, or change in hardness can set of alarms of a possible return of the breast carcinoma.

-I just would like to inform you that I have created a newer version of this page with more up-to-date information on Radio-Dermatitis of Breast Cancer Treatment.
-However, even though this page is getting a little bit old and a little bit out-dated, doesn’t mean you still can’t use it.
-It still has very useful material, and so I would consider it.
+Even though this page is getting a little bit old and a little bit out-dated, doesn’t mean you still can’t use it.
+It still has very useful material.
+We will be doing an update of this post very soon

 Breast cancer radiation treatments can cause lasting damage for the skin